Welcome!

 The O’Fallon Chapter, NSDAR, is one of 3,000 chapters across the country and throughout the world.
-It is a non-profit, non-political women’s organization that meets on the third Saturday of the month in a hybrid format (both virtually and in person), September to May, except April and December when we host special events.
+It is a non-profit, non-political women’s organization that meets on a Saturday in a hybrid format (both virtually and in person), September to May, except April and December when we host special events.

 Our objective is to support historic preservation, patriotism, and education.
 Our members proudly serve the St. Louis region volunteering hundreds of hours supporting active duty personnel, assisting veterans, maintaining Coldwater Cemetery, recognizing excellence in education, and supporting underserved youth and children.